51Degrees/Device-Detection/nginx/README.md

 ##### Fast-CGI
 Using ``include fastcgi_params;`` makes these additional headers available via the ``$_SERVER`` variable.
 ### Example
-If installing to a local directory using ``make install-pattern``/``make install-trie``, the executable is set up to use the example configuration and can be easily tested.
+If installing to a local directory using ``make install pattern``/``make install trie``, the executable is set up to use the example configuration and can be easily tested.
 Take ``example.php``, which just prints all request headers, and place it in apache's web directory (probably /var/www/html).
 Now, once Nginx is started by running
 ```
 $ ./nginx